mpv-player/mpv/DOCS/man/options.rst

     completely, use ``--osd-level=0``.

 ``--osd-on-seek=<no,bar,msg,msg-bar>``
     Set what is displayed on the OSD during seeks.
-The default is ``bar``.
+The default is ``msg``.

     You can configure this on a per-command basis in input.conf using ``osd-`` prefixes, see ``Input Command Prefixes``.